Asbab al-Nuzul: Etymology

 2: Comment on events that occurred.

-3: The first type is the category of people, as there are verses that only speak to non-muslims and some verses only speak to muslims.
+3: The first type is the category of people, as there are verses that only speak to non-Muslims and some verses only speak to Muslims.

 Origin

 Modern scholarship has long posited an origin for the sabab al-nuzūl based largely on its function within exegesis.
 William Montgomery Watt, for example, stressed the narratological significance of these types of reports: "The Quranic allusions had to be elaborated into complete stories and the background filled in if the main ideas were to be impressed on the minds of simple men."
 John Wansbrough, on the other hand, noted their juridical function, particularly with regard to establishing a chronology of revelation for the purposes of such mechanisms as naskh.
 Rippin in turn rejected this, arguing that the sababs primary function is in haggadic/qissaic exegesis, and that this in turn hints at its origin:

 The primary (i.e., predominant) function of the sabab in the exegetical texts is not halakhic [juridical] ... the essential role of the material is in haggadic exegesis...
 I would tentatively trace the origins of this material to the context of the qussās, the wandering story-tellers, and pious preachers and to a basically popular religious worship situation where such stories would prove both enjoyable and edifying.

-Splitting of the Moon, Muhammad with hidden face.
-16th-century falnama.
-A possible idiom, also mentioned in Imru' al-Qais poems, was understood as the physical disintegration and supported by fake (Note: Mehmet Özdemir (prof.dr.) regarding sirah draws attention to the almost non-existent number of miracles (dalāʾil al-nubuwwa) in the first records and the hundreds of additions made in later periods.) hadiths despite the Quran itself denies miracles, in the traditional sense.

 One thing common to all these theories is the assumption that the sabab is built around the Qur'ānic verse(s) embedded in it.
 In his extensive survey of early Muslim traditions regarding Muhammad, Rubin upends this consensus (while preserving Rippin's speculation about the ultimately qassaic/story-teller origins of these reports) by arguing that most asbāb originally started as prophetic biographical material into which Qur'anic verses were only later inserted: